Ecuador

 Refugio José Rivas is a high mountain refuge at an elevation of 4.639m (15,219ft) above the sea level, located on the boundary of Pichincha and Cotopaxi provinces of Ecuador.
 It's one of the highest roads of the country.

-Located in Napo Province, Ecuador, Papallacta is the highest town in the country, at an elevation of 3.300m (10,827ft) above the sea level.
+Located in the Napo Province of Ecuador, Papallacta is the highest town in the country, situated at an elevation of 3,300m (10,827ft) above sea level.
 It’s one of the highest towns accessible by car on Earth.

 Tres Cruces is a high mountain pass at an elevation of 4.161m (13,651ft) above the sea level, located in the province of Azuay, Ecuador.
 It's one of the highest roads of the country.